-Brand-building nouse for startups, early stage businesses and SMEs.
-I think the best and most interesting work often comes from the most unexpected sources.
-That’s why I love working with smaller businesses on their brands.
-The SME sector is the backbone of the UK economy.
-It’s the sector that suffers the most when times get tough and the sector that drags the economy kicking and screaming toward recovery.
-It has done so before and it’ll do so again.
-It’s also full of the unexpected.
-These startups and early-stagers, fighting to get a foothold and punch their weight with the big boys.
-Every company I work with always brings a steep learning curve and voyage of discovery to the table that is energising and inspiring.
-Before flying solo, I spent my career working for small to medium-sized creative agencies and design studios in the Midlands for local, national and international clients of all shapes and sizes.
+I design stuff.
+All sorts of stuff but mostly branding-related stuff for smaller businesses and individuals when I’m in work mode.
+Startups and early-stagers, fighting to get a foothold and punch their weight with the big boys.
+I like that challenge.
+It’s the backbone of the UK economy.
+The sector that the UK Government plunders most, the sector that suffers most when times get tough and the sector that gets up, dusts itself off and drags the economy kicking and screaming toward recovery.
+I’m a solo operator but before that, I worked for a number of small to medium-sized creative agencies and design studios in the Midlands for local, national and international clients of all shapes and sizes.
 I've conceived ideas and followed them through to be every kind of output imaginable – from beer mats to national TV campaigns and everything in-between.
-Now I build brands for those businesses I’ve talked about.
 To do that, for me, graphic design is the axis around which everything revolves.
-They do say if you find a job you love you’ll never work a day in your life and I do love being a graphic designer.
+They do say if you find a job you love you’ll never work a day in your life and I do (mostly) love being a graphic designer.
 I always have.
 I’m often also a writer, an art director, a maker, but when I’m in work mode, fundamentally a graphic designer is what I am.
 It’s my centre.
-Let’s be absolutely clear.
-Branding doesn’t guarantee business success, but it is a component of it.
-Consider these two undeniable and thoroughly researched facts that apply to all businesses regardless of their size: a) Marketing and communications tactics informed by a clearly defined brand strategy perform better, and; b) Consumers respond more favourably to a business when its brand is identiﬁed, compared to when it is not.
-If you'd like to talk about a project, give me a call on +44 (0)7881 955493, send an email to email@example.com and thanks for looking.Locked Pro Plan feature
+Branding doesn’t guarantee business success, but it is part of it.
+It's worth pondering these two thoroughly researched facts that apply to pretty much any organisation looking to promote itself: a) Marketing and communications tactics informed by a clearly defined brand strategy perform better, and; b) Consumers respond more favourably to a business when its brand is identiﬁed, compared to when it is not.
+If you'd like to talk about a project, give me a call on +44 (0)7881 955493 or send an email to email@example.com.
+Thanks for looking.Locked Pro Plan feature

 Curator and arbiter-in-chief of creative output for this burgeoning agency with offices in Bromsgrove, UK and Brisbane, Australia.
 Superdream is a full-service communications agency on a quest to defeat normal.
 We exist to excite our clients and challenge what they think is possible.
 Driving traffic, conversions, footfall, engagement and exceeding expectations as a direct result.
 Superdream.
 Defeat Normal.